Chatlada-Nina/BKK-Coffee-Corner/README.md

 ### Data Schema

+I used [Lucidchart](https://www.lucidchart.com/pages) for my data plan.
 The data schema for the BKK Coffee Corner website is structured using a relational model, as illustrated in the Entity Relationship Diagram (ERD) provided.
 Below is an Entity Relationship Diagram that shows the key models and their fields:

 ![Entity Relationship Diagram (ERD)](documentation/readme//er-diagram.png)